Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: Acknowledgements

 \section{Acknowledgements}

 We thank Chunshan Lin and Giorgio Orlando for fruitful discussions.
+We thank the anonymous referee for useful comments.
 This work is supported by the grant No.~UMO-2021/42/E/ST9/00260 from the National Science Centre, Poland (S.A.), MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe’', No.~JP21H05189 (S.A), and JSPS KAKENHI Grants No.~JP20K03968 (S.Y.), JP23H00108 (S.Y.) and JP24K00627 (S.Y.).